desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 # CW721 POAP contract

-Contract that defines the cw721-base contract having custom POAP related `Metadata`, which is used by POAP contract.
+Contract that defines the cw721-base contract having custom POAP `Metadata`, which is used by POAP contract.
 To easily interact with the contract you can use the `cw721-poap` script available [here](https://github.com/desmos-labs/contract-utils/tree/main/utils), otherwise you can take a look at the supported messages in the following sections.